build-on-aws/content/posts/improve-disaster-response-with-ml/index.md

 In addition, the hackathon teams used the popular open source machine learning library [Scikit-Learn](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) to build and train ML models using a variety supervised and unsupervised ML algorithms.

-:bulb: Tip: If you look for guidance which ML algorithm to pick, here's a great [cheat sheet](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html).
+Tip: If you look for guidance which ML algorithm to pick, here's a great [cheat sheet](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html).

 Now, let's have a look at the winning projects of the AWS Disaster Response hackathon.